-- (a) attempts unlawfully to cause the death of another; or - (b) with intent unlawfully to cause the death of another does any act, or omits to do any act which it is his duty to do, such act or omission being of such a nature as to be likely to endanger human life, is guilty of a felony, and shall be liable to imprisonment for life.
+- 215. Any person who - - (a) attempts unlawfully to cause the death of another; or - (b) with intent unlawfully to cause the death of another does any act, or omits to do any act which it is his duty to do, such act or omission being of such a nature as to be likely to endanger human life,

-Accessory after the fact of murder
+Accessory after the fact to murder

-209. Any person who becomes an accessory after the fact to murder is guilty of a felony, and shall be liable to imprisonment for 7 years.
+216. Any person who becomes an accessory after the fact to murder is guilty of a felony, and shall be liable to imprisonment for seven years.